 - 1. The Dean of the College of Pharmacy will review the appeal or, at the Dean's discretion, may appoint an Appeals Board and charge it to review the appeal in accordance with one of the following: - a) Appeal review by the Dean: - (1) The student may review and make copies of any materials used by SPEAC in its deliberations concerning the student's case.
 Additional materials, as allowed by Family Educational Rights and Privacy Act (FERPA), may be requested. - (2) The Chair of SPEAC will prepare for the Dean a written report, including the reasons that led to the recommendation of dismissal.
-The student and/or other parties may be asked to present information in person or in writing at the discretion of the Dean. - (3) The Dean must review the information provided, hear any testimony, and make a decision within 10 calendar days of receiving the appeal.
+The student and/or other parties may be asked to present information in person or in writing at the discretion of the Dean. - (3) The Dean must review the information provided, hear any testimony, and make a decision within 10 calendar days to make a decision or appoint an appeal board within 7 calendar days of receiving the appeal.
 The Dean shall communicate the decision in writing to the student, SPEAC, the Office of Academic Affairs, the Office of Student Affairs, and the student's academic advisor. - (4) The Dean's decision is final and cannot be appealed further.
 Decisions made by the Dean may include additional conditions that may impact progression, up to and including dismissal.